abhishekanand1710/abhishekanand1710.github.io/_posts/2023-12-08-more-of-the-same-thing.md

 tags:
 - research
 ---
-How much redundancy is present in a dataset?
-Does training on the full dataset with high redundancy lead to overfitting to the data distribution and reduced generalization capabilities?
-How can we measure the variety present in a dataset without training?
-The project answers these questions by introducing a variety estimation technique for NLP datasets using pre-trained embeddings and PCA.
-It also highlights the issue of overfitting to domain data, showing that training on the entire dataset results in subpar out-of-distribution performance.
+Our project addresses dataset redundancy and its impact on model generalization.
+We introduce a novel technique for estimating dataset variety for NLP tasks using pre-trained embeddings and PCA, revealing the consequences of overfitting to domain data and its effect on out-of-distribution performance.